Key Takeaways

 Optimize your payment and coverage structure

-Before comparing providers, get clear on what your operation actually needs to cover.
-Understanding how much general liability coverage you need starts with how your business interacts with clients, property and third parties.
+Define what your business needs to cover first.
+How much general liability coverage you need depends on how you interact with clients, property and third parties.

 Ask yourself:

-• Do contracts with general contractors, commercial clients or federal land agencies specify a minimum coverage limit you must carry?
+• Do your contracts with general contractors, commercial clients or federal land agencies require a minimum coverage limit?

-• Does your work put you on client property, active construction sites or backcountry terrain where a third-party incident is a realistic possibility?
+• Does your work take place on client property, active construction sites or backcountry terrain where third-party incidents can happen?

-• Do you use personal or rented vehicles for work, common for Wyoming field crews, mobile repair operations and agricultural service providers?
+• Do you rely on personal or rented vehicles for work, as many Wyoming field crews, mobile repair teams and agricultural service providers do?

-• Is your revenue tied to a short seasonal window, which affects whether monthly or annual premium payments make more financial sense?
+• Does your revenue depend on a short seasonal window, which affects whether monthly or annual payments make more sense?

 2. 2